 It could have gone in a few different directions (I was contemplating Portugal and Spain), but I believe it worked out just as it was meant to.
 Because if I did go to Spain, I would have missed Lake Bled, and we all know how much of a life highlight that was.
-So if you’re in the same position and trying to plan a solo journey through Europe, here’s my 10 weeks/13 countries in Europe itinerary.
+So if you’re in the same position and trying to plan a solo Europe trip, here’s my 10-week Europe itinerary.

 I will continue to update this post as I publish more on my Europe itinerary but don’t forget to check out my packing list suggestions in the meantime.

 London to Bristol (five nights)

 My UK solo travel itinerary begins in Bristol.
-I flew from Vancouver to London.
-I got a bus directly from London to Bristol, where I spent a few days with my dad’s cousin.
+I flew from Vancouver to London and then got a bus directly from London to Bristol, where I spent a few days with my dad’s cousin.
 I got to see the main Bristol sights, and we visited both Bath and the Cotswolds.
 This is such a beautiful part of England.
 I highly recommend you check it out.

 Dublin (three nights)

 The next stop on my Europe itinerary was Dublin.
 I took a 1.5-hour flight from Bristol to Dublin on a teeny Aer Lingus plane.
-In Dublin, it was easy for me to get a bus into the city centre and walk five minutes to my hostel.
+In Dublin, it was easy for me to get a bus to the city centre and walk five minutes to my hostel.
 Read my posts below for more information on what I got up to in Dublin.

 Cork (three nights)

-There are several buses and trains departing daily from Dublin to Cork, but I chose the train for this particularly journey.
+There are several buses and trains departing daily from Dublin to Cork, but I chose the train for this particular journey.
 My hostel was about a 10-minute walk from the station and I found Cork to be a very walkable city.
-I also did a half day trip to Cobh, which is a 30-minute train ride away.
+I also did a half-day trip to Cobh, which is a 30-minute train ride away.
 Although a lot of people skip Cork when visiting Ireland, I really enjoyed my time there.

-Where I stayed: Sheilas Cork Hostel (probably my least favourite hostel of the trip)
+Where to stay in Cork: Sheilas Cork Hostel (probably my least favourite hostel of the trip).

 Galway (three nights)